 - Five simultaneous connections per account

-NordVPN has many of the same features as IPVanish VPN, but NordVPN expounds upon those features with an emphasis on extra layers of security.
+NordVPN has many of the same features as IPVanish VPN, but it expounds upon those features with an emphasis on extra layers of security.

 What really sets NordVPN apart from IPVanish VPN, in my opinion, is its extra security features.

 Do note, however, I could never recommend NordVPN as a substitute for a fully-fledged antivirus software suite.
-You’ll still need antivirus protection, but NordVPN offers some extra layers of protection.
+You’ll still need antivirus protection, but it offers some extra layers of protection.

 Secondly, NordVPN developed a feature called Double VPN.
 As the name suggests, it allows a user to combine two VPN tunnels together like a daisy chain, which adds an extra layer of protection, not unlike an onion.